-Twitter users were thoroughly entertained on Dec.
-26 when Chrissy Teigen tweeted about her now-infamous flight to nowhere on Dec.
-26 — ANA (All Nippon Airways) No. 175, which turned around four hours after its departure due to an unauthorized person on-board.
-Though Chrissy and husband John Legend eventually made it to their destination (Tokyo) safely, a lot of people asked the model why the celebrity duo didn't fly private to avoid the hassle.
+While the soon-to-be mom-of-two is worth over $10 mil, her partner boasts an even heftier net worth of $40 million — though fans recently thought the couple made a lot more.
+Twitter was thoroughly entertained on Dec.
+26 when Chrissy tweeted about her infamous flight to nowhere — ANA (All Nippon Airways) No. 175, which turned around four hours after its departure due to an unauthorized person on-board.
+Though Chrissy and John eventually made it to their destination (Tokyo) safely, a lot of people asked the TV personality why the duo didn't fly private to avoid the hassle.

 So many fans had the same question, in fact, that the pregnant 32-year-old addressed the inquiry in a separate tweet.
 "A lot of people have been asking this and I would just like you all to know that a round trip international private flight is like...300,000 dollars," she wrote.

-Clearly, a lot of people assume that all celebrities fly private, and while Chrissy and John certainly boast hefty net worths — $10 million and $40 million, respectively — $300,000 is one hell of a price tag for a total of two flights.
+Clearly, a lot of people assume that all celebrities fly private, but $300,000 is one hell of a price tag for a total of two flights.
 Given how much the couple travels overseas for work and leisure — Chrissy recently documented their trip to Oslo, Norway — that adds up quickly.

-Plus, unlike some stars, it looks like the fun-loving duo doesn't mind mingling with us common folk.
-Even after their disastrous flight, the pair posed for a photo with a fan.
-"My first tweet can’t be more epic than this: just survived an 8-hour LAX-LAX flight with @chrissyteigen and @johnlegend on #ANA #NH175," Twitter user @Raffywu wrote.
-His only tweet now boasts more than 111K likes and 6.6K retweets.
+Plus, unlike some stars, it looks like the fun-loving pair doesn't mind mingling with us common folk.
+Even after their disastrous flight, the twosome posed for a photo with a fan.

 All in all, Chrissy handled the entire situation with class.
-"Honestly everyone on the ground and in the air were very kind and apologetic," she said of the ANA staff.
+"Honestly everyone on the ground and in the air were very kind and apologetic," she said of the ANA staff at the time.